The philosophy of systems

 We humans learn from a mix of

-1. perception and experience of real world entities and events
+1. empirical experience of real-world entities and events

 2. logical deduction

-Perspectivism, radical constructivism and post-modernism are dangerous ideas in that they tend undermine science and its importance to society.
+Perspectivism, radical constructivism and post-modernism are dangerous ideas that people use to undermine science and its importance to society.

 Empiricism: knowledge is acquired from information obtained from the senses rather from reasoning.

 Functionalism: we build mental structures through maturation and interaction with the world.